Don't Miss Out!

 Verdict:

-Still relatively undiscovered, the Azores are ideal for travelers seeking to escape the crowds.
-Direct flights from the U.S. and Europe are increasing, but the tourism infrastructure is modest, consisting of guesthouses, boutique hotels, small group tours, and self-drive itineraries.
+Though gaining popularity, the Azores still feel undiscovered.
+Direct flights from the U.S. and Europe are increasing, but tourism infrastructure remains small-scale, with boutique hotels, guesthouses, and self-drive itineraries.

-With major airports and a well-established tourism scene, the Canaries are easier to reach and navigate.
-There's a wide range of accommodations from luxury resorts to budget stays, with public transportation on many islands.
+Well-established as a holiday hub, the Canaries are easy to reach via major airports.
+The islands boast a wide range of accommodations — from luxury resorts to budget stays — plus reliable public transportation.

 Verdict: